Part 2: Objects and Properties

 5. Using your left mouse button, move your view around in circles.
 Note how the label gets "lost" in the terrain.

-Label Declutter raises labels above from the central body and towards the viewer, keeping the labels from being obscured by the terrain.
+Label Declutter raises labels from the central body and toward the viewer, keeping the labels from being obscured by the terrain.
 This is especially helpful if you label is at the bottom of a valley or canyon.

 1. Click Properties () on the 3D Graphics window toolbar.